EESSI/docs/docs/using_eessi/building_on_eessi.md

 Start your environment as described [here](../using_eessi/setting_up_environment.md)

 ### Configure EasyBuild
-To configure EasyBuild, first, check out the Github repository.
-We advice you check out the branch corresponding to the version of EESSI you would like to use.
+To configure EasyBuild, first, check out the [EESSI software-layer repository](https://github.com/EESSI/software-layer.git).
+We advise you to check out the branch corresponding to the version of EESSI you would like to use.

 If you are unsure which version you are using, you can run
 ```